LinusAlmstromZapiGroup/test/README.md

 allowed to end up in this repository as it is a public repository exposed to internet.

-Added some lines to make a PR, so there is something to review.
+Added some more info and lines to the PR, so there is something to review.
 Also made minor in line changes in previous paragraphs.